money

 Car ownership

 Do you own a car you don’t use much?
-Research suggests we have a deep emotional attachment to our cars, but around two-thirds of the 2.6 million registered cars in London, for example, are unused during the week.
+Research suggests we have a deep emotional attachment to our cars, but the average car or van is driven just 4% of the time in England.

-Figures suggest the average cost of running a car is £3,500 a year, including fuel, tax, insurance and servicing.
+Figures suggest the average cost of running a car is around £3,200 a year and £3,500 in London, including fuel, tax, insurance and servicing.

 Consider switching to public transport if you live in an area with decent bus or train links or try car sharing or hiring a car when you need one.